 Neither Christian or Jew or Muslim, nor Hindu, Buddhist, sufi or zen.
-Not any religion or cultural system.
-I am not from the East or the West, nor out of the ocean or up from the ground...
+Not any religion

 And he writes:

 ...I go into the Muslim mosque and the Jewish synagogue and the Christian church and I see one altar.

 There are those who argue that since these overtly universalistic passages are not from the canonical Mesnevi or from the Divani Tabrizi Shams, (the two multi-volume main bodies of Rumi's written work), then they may not be his words.
 Perhaps, but within the Mesnevi itself there are also passages such as